Cancel and read the status

 token.cancel()

-The cancelled attribute is dynamically calculated and takes into account, among other things, specific conditions that are checked by a specific token.
+The cancelled attribute is dynamically calculated and takes into account, among other things, conditions specific to that token type.
 Here is an example with a token that measures time:

 from time import sleep